artur-IT/recruitment_adSite.pro/README.md

 ## 👏 Thanks

-I would like to improve adSite.pro for chance to me.
+I would like to thanks adSite.pro for chance to me.